About me

 Nikita Koval, Dmitry Khalanskiy, Dan Alistarh.
 PLDI 2023.

-In this work, we introduce a new algorithmic framework called CancellableQueueSynchronizer, which enables simple yet efficient implementations of a wide range of fair and abortable synchronization primitives: mutexes, semaphores, barriers, count-down latches, and blocking pools.
-We will merge the framework into Kotlin coroutines soon.
+In this work, we introduce a new CancellableQueueSynchronizer algorithmic framework, which enables simple yet efficient implementations of a wide range of fair and abortable synchronization primitives: mutexes, semaphores, barriers, count-down latches.
+We are going to merge the framework into Kotlin coroutines.

 • Fast and Scalable Channels in Kotlin Coroutines [PDF]